 #10: Enter: Jim Mellon, University of Hawaii at Hilo, 200 W. Kawili St., Hilo, HI 96720, 808-932-7467

 #11-14: Answer each question according to your individual situation.

 Sign the bottom of page 2.
 Then make a copy for your records and mail it to the address in the instructions (see the section called "When and Where to File"):

 Austin, TX 73301-0215

 Please note: If you already have a US social security number or ITIN (Individual Taxpayer Identification Number), you must write the number on Form 8843.
 However, if you do not have a social security number or ITIN, you donot need to apply for one if you have no US-source income.
 Please read these FAQs for more detailed information.
 The deadline to send this form is June 15.

 If you received income from US sources (such as from working in the US and/or from a scholarship totaling more than the amount of your tuition and books), you are required to file Form 1040NR-EZ or Form 1040NR and Form 8843.
 The deadline to send these forms is April 15.

 Where can I get help with filling out these forms?

-There are also certified volunteers in Hilo who may be able to assist you with preparing the tax forms at no cost.
-Refer to a list of the free tax preparation sites below or click here.
+There are also certified volunteers in Hilo who may be able to assist you with preparing the tax forms at no cost:

 A final option is to pay for the services of a professional tax preparer or purchase tax preparation software.